You may have heard about magnetic paint.

 5- Find Standard Paint that Looks Good Over Gray:

-Most primers and paints that have iron dust particles are dark gray.
+Most magnetic primers and paints that have iron dust particles are dark gray to black in color.

 So, you will need to find a standard paint that fits in nicely.

 After all, you may have to settle for just one coat of standard paint, so if the gray seeps through it should look natural.

 This may take a little work, but most dark colors go well with dark gray.

 If you have small children around the home, then you might want to pass on magnetic paint entirely as the magnets can be choking hazards.

 This means that if you decide to use the paint, pick an area of the home outside of their bedrooms.

 Plus, only use magnets where they cannot reach them.
 Just keep in mind that the magnets may fall off from time to time.